Reverend Henry Townsend (1820 – 1885)

 Townsend was born in Exeter, and brought African objects back to donate to the Royal Albert Memorial Museum.
 There are 33 objects in the collection, all from various locations in West Africa.

 Many of the objects were given as gifts; we know that Townsend requested some of them specifically.
 Missionaries often brought back ‘exotic’ objects.
 These could be viewed as trophies – demonstrating the victory of Christianity over ‘heathen’ customs.
 They could also be used for the scientific study of ‘primitive’ culture.

 Collections can be used to explore relationships between giver and collector.
 They are often less biased than archival records and offer an alternative interpretation.
 This collection reveals how Townsend was viewed by the locals he worked with as well as how he viewed them.
 They also offer insight into contemporary political dynamics, locally and further afield.

 Research was carried out into the Townsend collection by Benjamina Efua Dadzie in 2015.
-The content of this theme is based largely on her work.
+Townsend’s history and collection information will be brought to this page in 2019.

 Training as a missionary

 Townsend was trained as a missionary in Islington in 1836.
 He then undertook the 5-week journey to Sierra Leone, where he worked as a schoolmaster and minister.
 He married his wife in 1840 while temporarily back in England.